david-rhp/dbc-mailmerge/README.md

 If you want to change the formatting of the MailProject data, which is also used for populating word templates, please make adjustments to the `MailProject.__create_project_record` method.

+## Known issues

+The current way of converting the docx files to PDF in the `MailProject.__create_client_document` method is slow.
+However, this is not a critical issue for our business, because the to be processed client records never exceeds 150 clients (for legal reasons).

+In the future, possible solutions include using a different conversion method, such as using the [pywin32 module](https://pypi.org/project/pywin32/) to directly use the Windows API for the conversion process (caveat, Windows only).
+The conversion works, but the speed difference would have to be measured.

+Alternatively, the conversion process could be done a server, as described [here](https://michalzalecki.com/converting-docx-to-pdf-using-python/).

+Another option might be using some form of concurrency.

 ## Acknowledgments
 * [Michal Zalecki](https://michalzalecki.com/converting-docx-to-pdf-using-python/) who published code for converting docx files to PDF.
 See: [docx2pdfconverter.py](./dbcmailmerge/docx2pdfconverter.py)